Biden to host Iraqi leader with talks underway on winding down coalition against the Islamic State | Law-Order

 Biden to host Iraqi leader with talks underway on winding down coalition against the Islamic State

-Iraqi officials have periodically called for a withdrawal of those forces.The visit will also come a year after the kidnapping in Baghdad of Elizabeth Tsurkov, a Russian-American academic at Princeton University who is believed to be held by an Iran-backed militia, Kataib Hezbollah, that is regarded by Washington as a terrorist group and is seen as one of the most powerful armed groups in Iraq.
+Iraqi officials have periodically called for a withdrawal of those forces.The visit will also come about a year after the kidnapping in Baghdad of Elizabeth Tsurkov, an Israeli-Russian academic at Princeton University who is believed to be held by an Iran-backed militia, Kataib Hezbollah, that is regarded by Washington as a terrorist group and is seen as one of the most powerful armed groups in Iraq.

 - Country: